icyphox/site/pages/about.md

 You might be interested in my setup, which I’ve written about in detail [here](/blog/my-setup).

+I love languages, but I can never stick to one.
+I currently speak English, French, Tamil and Hindi.
+I can understand and read _very_ basic Japanese, and I've just begun learning Russian which I'm really enjoying so far.

 Apart from the links above, you can also find me on

 - [Reddit](https://reddit.com/u/icyphox)